- D.M.A., University of Wisconsin-Madison

 - Low Brass Music

-Currently, Mireles is Assistant Professor of Music and conductor of the Concert Band at St. Mary’s University.
-Prior to moving to San Antonio, Mireles was the Joye R. Lenz Endowed Professor and Director of Bands and Low Brass at Cameron University in Lawton, Oklahoma, and also the Conductor of the Frontier Brass Band.
-Mireles also previously conducted both the University Band and Tuba-Euphonium Ensemble at the University of Wisconsin-Madison while also teaching undergraduate euphonium.
-In the summers, he is on faculty at Blue Lake Fine Arts Camp in Twin Lake, MI, teaching low brass.
+Prior to moving back home to San Antonio, Mireles was the Joye R. Lenz Endowed Professor and Director of Bands and Low Brass at Cameron University in Lawton, Oklahoma and also the Conductor of the Frontier Brass Band.
+Mireles also held positions as conductor of both the University Band and Tuba-Euphonium Ensemble at the University of Wisconsin-Madison while also teaching undergraduate euphonium.

-Mireles earned a Doctor of Musical Arts degree from the University of Wisconsin-Madison, a Master of Music degree from the University of Alabama, and a Bachelor of Arts Degree with Teacher Certification from St. Mary’s University.
-His major teachers have been John Stevens, Dr. Demondrae Thurman, Lee Hipp, Scott Teeple, and Mark Hetzler.
+Mireles is in high demand all over the world as a conductor, clinician, performer, teacher, adjudicator, public speaker and advisor.
+He earned a Doctor of Musical Arts degree from the University of Wisconsin-Madison, a Master of Music degree from the University of Alabama and a Bachelor of Arts degree with Teacher Certification from St. Mary’s University.
+His major teachers have been John Stevens, Demondrae Thurman, D.M.A., Lee Hipp, Scott Teeple and Mark Hetzler.

 “Prometheus” – solo album on the Potenza music record label; “The Serpent’s Kiss” chamber music album on the Potenza Music record label, and winner of the 2016 International Tuba Euphonium Association “Roger Bobo Award for Recording Excellence”